khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220au.md

 The classes run in labs equipped with Windows PCs, providing some tools to help build your portfolios.
 I will also demonstrate software on macOS.
 You can use your own laptops and software in class.

 ## Assignment brief
-Throughout the term, you will build a digital portfolio based on a [template](https://github.com/khofstadter/CS220AU-DP).
+Throughout the term, you will build a digital portfolio based on [this template](https://github.com/khofstadter/CS220AU-DP).
 Your portfolio needs to consist of

 1. a website critically reflecting on a specific connection between the research domains given below
 2. a self- and peer-assessment file